elpbatista/DG2/doc/Definition.md

 ### 6.3.
 Let's talk a little about the institutional websites ecosystem

 I will need a sketch to get an idea of where we are in this ecosystem.
 I'm already working on it.

+### 6.4.
+Use OpenMapTiles as alternative to Mapbox

+[OpenMapTiles:](https://github.com/openmaptiles) Vector Tiles from OpenStreetMap and OpenData

+Create custom maps (vector tiles) using [MapTiler](https://docs.maptiler.com/maplibre-gl-js/custom-map/)